What is the CopperTech Pressure Pro?

 Steam burns can cause blisters and pain.
 When you inhale steam, it can cause serious breathing problems.
 Steam burns can be first, second, or third-degree.
 If you or someone else is burned by steam, remove the heat source and keep the injured area under cool, running water for at least 20 minutes.

 See the other product liability litigations we've covered.

 Get a Free CopperTech PressurePro Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in CopperTech PressurePro Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in CopperTech PressurePro Lawsuits.
 We are handling individual litigation nationwide and currently representing consumers in all 50 states.